-- 7.6.2.4.1 All windows in walls of buildings located within 5 metres of and facing a Residential Area boundary shall have privacy glazing to protect the privacy of adjoining residentially zoned properties. - 7.6.2.4.2 Any deck, terrace or balcony with a finished floor, paving or turf level of 1.5 metres or more above ground level at the boundary shall be located no closer than 5 metres to an adjoining Residential Area boundary.
+7.6.2.56.2 Any deck, terrace or balcony with a finished floor, paving or turf level of 1.5 metres or more above ground level at the boundary shall be located no closer than 5 metres to an adjoining Residential Area boundary.

+7.6.2.47 Primary and Secondary Street Frontages and Display Windows

-7.6.2.5 Verandahs
+Verandahs

-- 7.6.2.5.1 Verandahs must be constructed along any building frontage facing a street, pedestrian mall, pedestrian walkway, or other public space identified in District Plan Maps 43 to 49A, unless that building is a listed heritage building. - 7.6.2.5.2 For frontages not identified on District Plan Maps 43- 49A, verandahs may be constructed on any building frontage facing a public space within Centres provided that: - the building is not a heritage building listed or area in Chapter 21, or - the adjoining public space extends 12 metres or more perpendicular from the building frontage.

-7.6.2.5.3 Any verandah must:

-- provide a minimum clearance of 2.5 metres directly above the footpath or formed ground surface - be no more than 4 metres (measured at the base of the verandah fascia) directly above the footpath or formed ground surface - provide a minimum horizontal set back of 450mm from any point along the kerbing extending back to the site boundary - extend no more than 3 metres in width from the front of the building - 7.6.2.5.4 A verandah required by standard 7.6.2.5.1 must: - · extend for the full length of the building - extend 3 metres outwards from the front of the building (minus any requirement for a 450mm horizontal set back from the kerbing) - provide continuous shelter with any adjoining verandah or pedestrian shelter - · relate to its neighbours - 7.6.2.5.5 Secondary frontages in Neighbourhood Centres are not subject to the verandah standards stated in standards under 7.6.2.5.
+- 7.6.2.47.1 Verandahs must be constructed along any building frontage elevations facing a street, pedestrian mall, pedestrian walkway, or other public space identified in primary frontage (as identified on District Plan Maps 43 to 49A, unless that building is a listed heritage building. - 7.6.2.4.1 For frontages not identified on District Plan Maps 43 49A, verandahs may be constructed on any building frontage facing a public space within Centres provided that: - the building is not a heritage building listed or area in Chapter 21, or - the adjoining public space extends 12 metres or more perpendicular from the building frontage. - 7.6.2.57.2 Verandahs must be constructed along any building elevation facing a public space which extends more than 12 metres perpendicular from the building elevation. - 7.6.2.47.3 Any verandah must: - provide a minimum clearance of 2.5 metres directly above the footpath or formed ground surface - be no more than 4 metres (measured at the base of the verandah fascia) directly above the footpath or formed ground surface - provide a minimum horizontal set back of 450mm from any point along the kerbing extending back to the site boundary - extend no more than 3 metres in width from the front of the building - 7.6.2.47.4 A verandah required by standard 7.6.2.5.1 must: - extend for the full length of the building elevation - extend 3 metres outwards from the front of the building elevation (minus any requirement for a 450mm horizontal set back from the kerbing) - provide continuous shelter with any adjoining verandah or pedestrian shelter - relate to its neighbours - provide an appropriate transition to adjoining verandahs - 7.6.2.47.5 Secondary frontages in Neighbourhood Centres are not subject to the verandah standards stated in standards under 7.6.2.5.